-- 1. To determine the effect of nitrogen, phosphorus and potassium fertilizers on the growth, yield and nutrient uptake of mungbean. - 2.
-To find out the suitable combined dose of N, P and K for maximum yield of mungbean.
+1. To determine the effect of nitrogen, phosphorus and potassium fertilizers on the growth and yield of mungbean.

-Chapter II
+2. To observe the effect of combined application of chemical fertilizers on mungbean.

-REVIEW OF LITERATURE
+CHAPTER II REVIEW OF LITERATURE

 A huge number of research works on mungbean have been performed extensively in several countries especially in the South East Asian countries for its improvement of yield and quality.
 In Bangladesh, little attention has so far been given for the improvement of mungbean variety or its cultural management.
 Currently Bangladesh Agricultural Research Institute (BARI) and Bangladesh Institute of Nuclear Agriculture (BINA) have started extensive research work on varietal development and improvement of this crop.
 Findings of various experiments related to the present study in home and abroad have been reviewed and discussed in this chapter.